 Firstly, let’s get the research out-of-the-way: The research that says that (more/better) driver education isn’t an effective measure for increased road safety.
 That should be obvious anyway.
 The cause for crashes is never, “I didn’t know how to respond to a stop sign or red light or how to interpret the speed limit sign”, so much as “I didn’t see him!” (wasn’t looking), or “the car just lost control” (not driving to the conditions or simply not paying attention), etc. Driving education can tell you what you should be doing, but you’ve met humans before, right?
 Have you had much success in controlling their behaviour at all times, especially when they have the freedom to do otherwise?

 Let’s also get this out-of-the-way: the push for better driver education (something I’m in favour of, obviously) ahead of better design solutions and more stringent material enforcement in order to increase road safety has the appearance of being the opposite tactic as those used for improving cycling safety – at least in theory.
 Instead of taking tangible measures to create safer drivers, we opt for education.
-When it comes to cycling, the first line of defence when it comes to the safety of cyclists is to slap a helmet on it, which is all the more frustrating because the very idea of a mandatory helmet law exists for no other reason than because cycling with people driving cars is dangerous – not because cycling itself is dangerous.
-In other words, we cars are dangerous because they can so easily cause injury or death, whereas bikes are (can be) dangerous because their operation can leave one vulnerable to injury or death.
+When it comes to cycling, the first line of defence when it comes to the safety of cyclists is to slap a helmet or high-viz on it, which is all the more frustrating because the very idea of a mandatory helmet law exists for no other reason than because cycling with people driving cars is dangerous – not because cycling itself is dangerous.
+In other words, cars are dangerous because they can so easily cause injury or death, whereas bikes are (can be) dangerous because their operation can leave one vulnerable to injury or death.
 The helmet is a result of this, not a solution, but one that is nevertheless put forth not only as the first line of defence, but in some cases, the only one (think about insurance claims).

 Slow down there champ.
 I’m not entering into a debate about the effectiveness of helmets.
 I think that’s a waste of time.
 I’m referring to what mandatory helmet laws represent.
 The line of thought that created and sustains it (I have more to say on this topic, and will in another, possibly the next, post).